What are Unitary Patents?

 Unitary Patents – or "European patents with unitary effect" – are European patents granted by the EPO under the rules and procedures of the EPC, to which, at the patent proprietor's request, unitary effect is given for the territory of up to 25 Member States participating in the Unitary Patent system and having ratified the UPC Agreement.

 Unitary Patents will co-exist with national patents and “classic” European patents.
 Patent proprietors will in future be able to choose between various combinations of “classic” European patents and Unitary Patents, for example:

-- a “classic” European patent taking effect in one or more EPC contracting states which are not participating in the Unitary Patent system (e.g. Spain, Croatia, Iceland, Norway, Switzerland or Turkey) or which have not yet ratified the Agreement on a Unified Patent Court and hence not yet joined the system.
+- a “classic” European patent taking effect in one or more EPC contracting states which are not participating in the Unitary Patent system (e.g. Spain, Croatia, Iceland, Norway, Switzerland, Turkey and the United Kingdom – see information on the withdrawal of the United Kingdom from the Unitary Patent system) or which have not yet ratified the Agreement on a Unified Patent Court and hence not yet joined the system.

 Under EU Regulation No 1257/2012 on the Unitary Patent system, the participating Member States have entrusted the EPO with the following tasks: